< Engagement Rings & Weddings / Engagement Ring Styles

 In 2017, Prince Harry proposed to Meghan Markle with a three-stone ring featuring a cushion cut center diamond sourced from Botswana, flanked by two round diamonds from Princess Diana’s collection.
 The choice was both sentimental and stylish—proving how cushion cut engagement rings can blend tradition and modernity.

 Only Natural Diamonds cover star Gabrielle Union also wears a breathtaking cushion cut engagement ring.
 Her husband, Dwyane Wade, proposed with an 8.5-carat natural cushion cut diamond that reportedly cost over $1 million.
-Union told Only Natural Diamonds, “They started writing little op-eds about it and estimating what the cost might be, and I became terrified to wear it in public without a full armed security detail.”
+Union told OND, “They started writing little op-eds about it and estimating what the cost might be, and I became terrified to wear it in public without a full armed security detail.”

-- Shape and Ratio: Cushion cut diamonds can be more square or more rectangular (often referred to as elongated cushion cuts).
+- Which facet style do you prefer?
+Decide whether you’re drawn to the bold sparkle of a brilliant-style cushion or the shimmering texture of a crushed ice look.
+Cushion cut diamonds can also be more square or more rectangular (often referred to as elongated cushion cuts).
 If you prefer a more vintage feel, go for a squarer stone; for a more modern, finger-flattering look, elongated shapes are ideal.

 Shop Cushion Cut Engagement Rings